Middle Kingdom of Egypt: Administration

 When the Eleventh Dynasty reunified Egypt it had to create a centralized administration such as had not existed in Egypt since the downfall of the Old Kingdom government.
-To do this, it appointed people to positions which had fallen out of use in the decentralized First Intermediate Period.
-Highest among these was the vizier.
+To do this, it appointed people to positions that had fallen out of use in the decentralized First Intermediate Period.
+The highest among these was the vizier.
 The vizier was the chief minister for the king, handling all the day-to-day business of government in the king's place.
 This was a monumental task, therefore it would often be split into two positions, a vizier of the north, and a vizier of the south.
 It is uncertain how often this occurred during the Middle Kingdom, but Senusret I clearly had two simultaneously functioning viziers.
 Other positions were inherited from the provincial form of government at Thebes used by the Eleventh Dynasty before the reunification of Egypt.
 The Overseer of Sealed Goods became the country's treasurer, and the Overseer of the Estate became the King's chief steward.
 These three positions and the Scribe of the Royal Document, probably the king's personal scribe, appear to be the most important posts of the central government, judging by the monument count of those in these positions.

-Beside this, many Old Kingdom posts which had lost their original meaning and become mere honorifics were brought back into the central government.
+Besides this, many Old Kingdom posts which had lost their original meaning and become mere honorifics were brought back into the central government.
 Only high-ranking officials could claim the title Member of the Elite, which had been applied liberally during the First Intermediate Period.

-This basic form of administration continued throughout the Middle Kingdom, though there is some evidence for a major reform of the central government under Senusret III.
+This basic form of administration continued throughout the Middle Kingdom, though there is some evidence of a major reform of the central government under Senusret III.
 Records from his reign indicate that Upper and Lower Egypt were divided into separate waret and governed by separate administrators.
 Administrative documents and private stelae indicate a proliferation of new bureaucratic titles around this time, which have been taken as evidence of a larger central government.
 Governance of the royal residence was moved into a separate division of government.
 The military was placed under the control of a chief general.
 However, it is possible that these titles and positions were much older, and simply were not recorded on funerary stelae due to religious conventions.